 Our compensation committee reviews the companies in the Avid Peer Group annually to confirm that they remain appropriate benchmarks.
 During its annual review, the compensation committee seeks, when practical, to maintain consistency in the Avid Peer Group from year to year.
 In setting 2022 target compensation levels, the compensation committee, with the assistance of Pearl Meyer, analyzed each company in the Avid Peer Group to ensure that it still generally fits our selection criteria and that the Avid Peer Group's financial summary statistics are generally aligned with our current size operating profile and business focus.
-In recognition of the company's current annual revenue and valuation, we focused on companies of comparable size with respect to revenue (approximately 1/3rd to 3 times that of our company) and market capitalization (approximately 1/3rd to 3 times that of our company), and offering comparable services and/or products.
+In recognition of the company's current annual revenue and valuation, we focused on companies of comparable size with respect to revenue (approximately 1/3rd to 3 times that of our company), and offering comparable services and/or products.
 The companies comprising the 2022 Avid Peer Group are listed below: